microsoftgraph/microsoft-graph-toolkit/docs/components/people.md

 ### `no-data`

-The template used when no events are available.
+The template used when no people are available.
 No data context is passed

 ### `person`